 Have a kid that loves crafts?
 A paid subscription for Annie’s Craft Club may be a worthwhile investment.
-Through 7/11/21 you can get 75% off your first month with promo code SHARE75.
 They offer both a Creative Girls Club Kit and a Young Woodworkers Club Kit.

 You can cancel your subscription at any time.

 Stretch your brain with some word search puzzles, crossword puzzles or sudoku!
 You can find lots of free printable puzzles online as well.